JamieKaiRemkes/DotFiles/README.md

 ### Device specific config
 Use branches to store config differences for different devices.
 This way you can still sync changes trough the main branch and use the branch as a device specific "patch" to apply minor changes.

+## Usage

+### Backup brew
+You can use brew bundle to backup your brew taps, casks and mac apps.
+Start by installing brew: